rafaelrozon/frontend-assets-manager/README.md

 	</body>

 What is important here is:
-1-  that `app:css` and `app:js` are defined as a regex in your config file.
+-  that `app:css` and `app:js` are defined as a regex in your config file.
 They could be the defaults applied to all pages or specific regex for app.html, for example.

-2 - Follow this pattern `<!-- myRegex --><!-- endinject -->`.
+- Follow this pattern `<!-- myRegex --><!-- endinject -->`.
 Replace `myRegex` with the proper regex from the config file.
 Everything else should  match the pattern.
 Otherwise the place to inject the tags won't be found.

 ##  CLI

-    Usage: fam  [options] [command]
+    $ fam  [options]

-	Commands:

-	help  Display help

 Options:

 	-c, --config [value]  Path to the config file (defaults to "./assets.json")